emyarod/orcabot/README.md

 ```
 .url <link>
 ```
-Will return a shortened goo.gl link.
+Will return a shortened http://goo.gl/ link.

 ###Twitter
 To use: